Haris Khan (comedian)

 Haris Khan (born 17 January 1989) is a Canadian comedian.
 Over the years, he has become known for his ethnically diverse humour, and for his charitable works.

 Early life

-Khan was born in Pakistan, raised in the Middle East & moved to Canada when he was a teenager.
+Khan was born in Pakistan, raised in the Middle East and moved to Canada when he was a teenager.
 Ever since debuting on the comedy stage in 2010, Haris Khan has performed throughout North America, Europe and the Middle East.

 Career

 Khan's first solo International tour (Haris Khan & Friends Tour), had sold out shows in Canada, USA, Oman, Pakistan and UAE.
 He represented Canada Internationally.
 He is among the few of non-Aboriginal comedians who had performed on First Nation reserves in Canada.

 Notable performances

 Haris acted in the TV show Little Mosque on The Prairies and few others shows.

 Others

 In additional to performing as a stand-up comedian, Khan had organized fundraisers events and campaigns to support charitable organizations in Canada.